Trip Overview

 Since the San Juan Islands are made up of diverse ecosystems, we'll explore it in diverse ways: kayaking, boating, and hiking.
 Participants must feel comfortable in open water for this trip and have the agility to climb in and out of kayaks.
 If motion sickness is an issue for you, this may not be the best trip for you as there is a lot of time spent on moving water vessels.
 No experience is needed for any of these activities - we'll teach you all that you need to know, but prior practice is always a bonus!

 The first night is in a modern and convenient hotel close to the airport.
-The next 3 nights are at the Earthbox Inn in Friday Harbor on San Juan Island.
+The next two nights are on Orcas Island at the Landmark Condos, each with 2 bedrooms and one bath, living room and kitchen.
+Our final stay will be three nights at Earthbox Inn in Friday Harbor on San Juan Island.
 The double-occupancy rooms are classic retro chic with small kitchenettes.
 The Inn also has an indoor swimming pool.
-The next three nights we stay on Orcas Island at the Landmark Condos, each with 2 bedrooms and one bath, living room and kitchen.
-Rooms are an assortment of shared and individual rooms (which will be assigned randomly) and all have shared bathrooms.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.